a journey into the hills and Himalayas of Nepal...

 How highs are the Himalayas of Nepal

-The Himalayas of Nepal extends almost 800 KM from Kali River in the east to Tista River in the west.
-Nepal holds 26 percent of its land as the Himalayas with least populated and to be called a Himalaya the height and the range also matter.
+The Himalayas of Nepal extends almost 800 KM from the Kali River in the east to the Tista River in the west.
+Nepal holds 26 percent of its land as the Himalayas with the least populated and to be called the Himalayas the height and the range also matter.

 The height of the Himalayas keeps on changing due to the tectonic plate underneath the ground.
 The Indian and the Eurasian plate underneath actively collide with each other to form new mountains and the existing ones keep on rising.